Anti-Bribery Policy

-A bribe is defined as “a financial or other advantage offered or requested with the intention of inducing or rewarding mproper performance of a relevant function or activity”.
+A bribe is defined as a “financial or other advantage offered or requested with the intention of inducing or rewarding improper performance of a relevant function or activity”.
 It also applies where you “know or believe that acceptance would constitute improper performance of a function or activity”.
-We define corruption as the abuse of power, authority, or position in return for some personal advantage.

 GUIDELINES